gschmutz/integration-architecture-workshop/06-working-with-kafka-broker/README.md

     restart: always
 ```

-Now let's start all these new service by executing `docker-compose up` once more.
+Now let's start all these new service by executing `docker-compose up -d` once again.

 ```
 docker-compose up -d